huggingface/hub-docs/docs/hub/billing.md

 # Billing

-At Hugging Face, we build a collaboration platform for the ML community (i.e., the Hub), and we **monetize by providing simple access to compute for AI**, directly from the collaboration platform.
+At Hugging Face, we build a collaboration platform for the ML community (i.e., the Hub), and we **monetize by providing simple access to compute for AI**, with services like AutoTrain, Spaces and Inference Endpoints, directly accessible from the Hub, and billed by Hugging Face to the credit card on file.

-We partner with cloud providers like AWS and Azure, and build our own self-serve compute services.
+We also partner with cloud providers like AWS and Azure to make it easy for customers to use Hugging Face directly in their cloud of choice.
+These solutions and usage are billed directly by the cloud provider.
+Ultimately we want people to be able to have great options to use Hugging Face wherever they build Machine Learning.

 All users and organizations accounts have a billing system set up.
 You can submit your payment info and then access "pay-as-you-go" services.